ianrasmussen05/programming-languages-2021/assignment-2-feedback.md

     flatten [] = mempty
     flatten (x:xs) = mappend x (flatten xs)
     ```
     Monoids are ubiquitous in math and software engineering.
-In the assignment, we have seen that both `sum` and `prod` fit into this pattern
+In the assignment, we have seen that both `sum` and `prod` fit into this pattern (mathematicians say that 0 is the neutral element of addition and 1 is the neutral element of multiplication):

     |`mempty` | `mappend`|`flatten`|
     |:---:|:---:|:---:|
     | `0`|`+`|`sum`
     |`1`|`*`|`prod`

     For more on this topic read [Haskell Monoids and their Uses](http://blog.sigfpe.com/2009/01/haskell-monoids-and-their-uses.html) for the basics and [Monoids and Finger Trees](https://apfelmus.nfshost.com/articles/monoid-fingertree.html) for a sophisticated application.

     The beauty of [Monoids and Finger Trees](https://apfelmus.nfshost.com/articles/monoid-fingertree.html) is that a wide range of different trees can be implemented in a uniform way by working with different instances of the typeclass `Monoid`, for example: